UnsubCentral

 2. Control Over Personal Information: Individuals can exercise control over their personal data when filing a DSAR.
 They can verify the accuracy of the data, understand data processing, and see who it is being shared with.
 This control is essential for allowing individuals to manage their privacy and security.

 3. Compliance with Legal Obligations: For organizations, DSARs are important because responding to them is a legal requirement under various data protection laws.
-Proper handling of DSARs demonstrates compliance with these data privacy laws, which can help avoid significant fines and legal penalties.
+Proper handling of DSARs demonstrates compliance with these data privacy laws, and GDPR compliance is a key aspect of meeting DSAR requirements, which can help avoid significant fines and legal penalties.

 4. Building Trust: When organizations respond promptly and transparently to DSARs, it builds trust with their customers, employees, and users.
 This can enhance the reputation of the organization, showing that it respects the privacy and rights of individuals.